Ranunculus auricomus: Habitat and ecology

 Ranunculus auricomus is a perennial herb which is characteristic of deciduous woodland growing over base rich soils such as those underlain by chalk or limestone.
 In addition it has been recorded growing among scrub, along roadsides and in churchyards, and infrequently on open moorland in locations which are sheltered by boulders and on sheltered mountain ledges.
-Flowering starts in April and peaks at the end of May and start of June, although these flowers attract pollinating insects the plant is incapable of being pollinated and reproduces by apomixis, the seeds developing from unfertilised ova.
+Flowering starts in March or April and peaks at the end of May and start of June.
+Yellow buttercup flowers attract pollinating insects like Diptera and Coleoptera.